-2 Section 3.
+1 Section 3.

-- The taxpayer has requested an extension for filing their federal income tax. - The taxpayer has requested an extension from the municipal tax administrator or Commissioner. - The Commissioner extends the state income tax filing deadline for all taxpayers.
+- The taxpayer has requested an extension of the deadline to file the taxpayer's federal income tax return. - The taxpayer has requested an extension of the deadline to file the taxpayer's municipal income tax return from the municipal tax administrator or Commissioner. - The Commissioner extends the state income tax filing deadline for all taxpayers.